Articles

 Schedule screen

-The schedule usually relates to one certain movie and shows the time when different film showings start.
+The schedule usually relates to one movie and shows the time when different film showings start.
 The time is often presented as a button so that users could tap or click it to continue their journey on booking or buying tickets.

 UI for Movies.
 Collection of Cinema App Designs.